AspicTechnologies/audiostack-doc/ExtNahimic.md

 #### Nahimic spatialization sample

-This sample spatialize microphone for one listener.
+This sample spatialize audio for one listener.

 For multilistener samples, please see Asio Extension samples.